Navigation

 How is challenging a will different under the Indian Act?

-• The class of persons eligible to apply for variation under the Indian Act is broader than the class of children and spouses of the decedent who are entitled to seek variation under WESA.
+• The class of persons eligible to apply for variation under the Indian Act is broader than the class of children and spouses of the decedent entitled to seek variation under WESA.
 The Indian Act includes persons for whom the testator had a responsibility to provide for.

-• The only requirement for a valid will under the Indian Act is that there is a “written instrument signed by an Indian in which he or she indicates his or her wishes or intentions with respect to the disposition of his or her property on death.”
+• The only requirement for a valid will under the Act is that there is a “written instrument signed by an Indian in which he or she indicates his or her wishes or intentions with respect to the disposition of his or her property on death.”

 • Unlike the court’s jurisdiction under WESA, the minister cannot create new provisions or reword a will.
 If the minister declares a will (or a gift in a will) void, the estate or the gift is treated as in cases of intestacy under the Indian Act.

-• With the exception of a spouse (married or common law partner), under the Indian Act only those who are related to the deceased by blood are considered as heirs.
+• With the exception of a spouse (married or common law partner), under the Act only those who are related to the deceased by blood are considered as heirs.
 However, an individual may be considered an heir of the deceased if they were legally adopted or adopted according to the customs of the First Nations (custom adoption).

 • Under WESA, a will maker cannot leave property on a reserve to a person who is not a member of the First Nation entitled under that band’s laws and customs to live on the reserve.
 Similarly, under the Indian Act, a decedent cannot leave a parcel of land situated on a reserve to an heir – as it will be declared void.
 Nor will non-band members be able to acquire the land.